simple-is-awesome/simple/README.md

 docker build -t blog .
 # Start and run the docker container as defined in the docker-compose.yml file
 docker compose up -d
-# Delete all images that are not referenced by a container
+# Force delete all images that are not referenced by a container
-docker image prune -a
+docker image prune -af
 ```

 - Parameters of the .env file